-In this paper, we study the relationship between histograms and isosurfaces statistics following on the footsteps of Carr et al. [2].
+In this paper, we study the relationship between histograms and isosurfaces statistics following on the footsteps of Carr et al. [3].
 We identify shortcomings of their theoretical framework, and using the Coarea formula from geometric measure theory, we are able to correct their method to correctly accounts for the non-constant gradient magnitude across a volume.
 This corrected formulation maintains its superior convergence rate over histograms, while now converging to the actual histogram.
 We have also shown that it is possible to define average isosurface complexity in a way that is invariant to transformations that change the gradient magnitude but preserve level sets.
-This formulation explains some of the unexpected results obtained experimentally, and provides an analytical demonstration that the complexity of average isosurfaces in a single volume scales as $O(N^{2/3})$, confirming, for a particular scenario, the previous estimate of Itoh and Koyamada [6].
+This formulation explains some of the unexpected results obtained experimentally, and provides an analytical demonstration that the complexity of average isosurfaces in a single volume scales as $O(N^{2/3})$, confirming, for a particular scenario, the previous estimate of Itoh and Koyamada [7].

 In future work, we would like to investigate more deeply the influence of volume artifacts such as noise, quantization and aliasing in the average isosurface complexity.
-We also want to investigate possible extensions of this work for joint histograms of function and function derivatives, which are quite popular in scientific visualization applications.
+The Coarea Formula naturally generalizes to arbitrary dimensions and codimensions.
+We want to investigate extensions of this work for joint histograms of multidimensional mappings, and the relation of our derivation to the recent work of Bachthaler and Weiskopf [1].